Meet the Critters

 Selah

-Due to the stringent rules regarding bloodlines, registry, and the inability to import live sheep or embryos, breeders cross them to closely related breeds such as the Scottish Blackface, Horned Dorset, and others.
+Due to the stringent rules regarding bloodlines, registry, and the inability to import live sheep or embryos, breeders cross them to closely related breeds.
 The generations are broken down into percentages getting closer to purity; first generation (F1) 50%, second generation (F2) 75%, third generation (F3) 88%, fourth generation (F4) 94%, fifth generation (F5) 97%.

 Socks